 Here at Marlbrook, the catering facilities have recently changed and we have been working in partnership with the catering provider, AiP.
 We invited them to a SV meeting as there were some concerns raised by the children.
 They were happy to listen to us and made a note of our suggestions and queries.
 Louise from AiP told us that the company would be happy to help us raise money through cake sales and themed lunches and would also make a monetary contribution.
 The web page link to AiP is on this page if you would like to find out more about them.

 We hold regular cake stalls and special wear-what-you-like days to raise money for the School Fund and charities such as Help the Heroes, Sports Relief, Children in Need and our local hospice.
 We have been working with the pupil eco-council to raise awareness of environmental issues within the school and beyond.
 We have children as litter pickers and there are recycling bins throughout the school.
 We actively encourage all children to be proactive about recycling issues and to conserve energy where possible such as turning of unnecessary lights.

 Forging links with the wider community

-We have a succesful alliance with the PTFA which helps us to strenghthen links with the community through the parents/carers who run it.
-Many parents come into school and help us with our cake sales and they also volunteer for other events such as the annual Summer Fayre.
+Many parents come into school and help us with our cake sales, with reading and they also volunteer for other events such as the Summer Fayre, Christmas fayre and disco's.